-It is common for the customer to have a process for vetting it’s everyone who works for them, including offsite design services like ours.
-What isn’t always understood, is that we have a vetting process as well.
+It is common for the customer to have a process for vetting everyone who works for them, including offsite design services like ours, what isn’t always understood, is that we have a vetting process as well.
 Not every sale is equal.
 Some businesses cost more to work with than others.
 Our goal is to find out who we can deliver exceptional design services to, be considered partners in that businesses growth, and have a mutually beneficial relationship.

 A Small Price

 Any prudent manager will count the cost before investing thousands of dollars, the potential upside for component manufacturers in using an offsite design service like ours is a multiplying of their design capacity without the cost of hiring a recruiter, candidate vetting by senior management, training, payroll costs, and insurance!

 Considered this way, I think component manufacturers will see it is a small price to pay for an experienced partner in fulfilling their truss design needs!
 Follow the link below if you want to look at starting an account with GDI!